US woman gets out of traffic ticket with 'White Privilege card'

 "Our mission is to protect and serve our community in the most professional and compassionate manner possible," he wrote.
 "Our vision is to create an environment where everyone matters."

 Hodge Growden said she was disappointed by the picture.
-She also wants to know what the consequences were for Israelah if she didn't have her driver's license and was weaving while driving.
+She also wants to know what the consequences were for Israelah if she didn't have her driver's licence and was weaving while driving.

 "I know that there are people of colour that weave and they get ticketed," she said.
 "They don't have that white privilege, get-out-of-a-citation card."